clhenrick/web_101_lessons/day_03/web_day_03_CSS.md

 - practice D.R.Y.
 CSS by:
   - use inheritance
   - limiting the number of id's
-  - trying to use classes instead
+  - use classes instead
   - grouping selectors when possible
-  - not getting over-specific with CSS
+  - not getting over-specific with CSS / use selector abstraction
 - try not to use the `!important` flag

 ## references:
 - MDN reference: https://developer.mozilla.org/en-US/docs/Web/CSS/Reference